panterala/hello-word/README.md

-# hello-word
+# Main
-I don't know what I am doing, but okey :) am writing sth
+I presume that it's a core of the project and I should create some branches